HopeItsAvailable/Javascript-FMS-project/README.md

 - Mouse Interaction: Games in the application utilize mouse interaction to help with finger movement and strength, aiding in the child's motor skill development.

-- Main Menu Navigation: A main menu containing all games is provided, along with back-buttons in each activity to allow users to easily navigate back to the main menu.

 -------- Contributors --------